tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_types_struct.md

 This means that the data storage shall be "locked" while the items of the struct are read, preventing changes to happen while reading/writing the items.

 Structs shall be defined in a separate tree.
 This means that signal definitions and types cannot exist in the same files.
-Tooling must thus accept one (or more) parameters for specifying type definition(s)
+Tooling must thus accept one (or more) parameters for specifying type definition(s).
+The tree must have a branch as root, i.e. it is not possible to have a struct as root.

 The top level types file(s) (e.g. `vss_types.vspec`) can refer to other type files similar to the [top VSS file](https://github.com/COVESA/vehicle_signal_specification/blob/master/spec/VehicleSignalSpecification.vspec).